hoodiehq-archive/backbone-hoodie/README.md

 ##backbone-hoodie adapter

-Use this adapter to keep maintain sync between your local Backbone.Collections and the local and remote hoodie datastores.
+Use this adapter to maintain sync between your local Backbone.Collections and the local and remote hoodie datastores.